KJinno/mint60keymaps/keyboards/mint60/keymaps/kjinno/readme.md

-# The default keymap for Mint60
+# The kjinno's original keymap for Mint60